What is a bobtail truck? A guide for fleet operators

 A “bobtail” or “bobtailing” is when truckers drive without an attached trailer.
 Similar to “deadheading,” most drivers don’t want to drive bobtail as it means their trucks are not generating revenue.

-In trucking slang, bobtail, bobtail truck, and bobtailing refers to a semi-truck without an attached trailer.
+In the trucking industry, bobtail, bobtail truck, and bobtailing refers to a semi-truck without an attached trailer.

 Additionally, the Department of Energy calls a straight truck transporting propane gas a bobtail.

-There are two popular theories about the slang’s origin.
+Within the trucking industry, there are two popular theories about the origin of the word “bobtail.”
 Both have to do with animals with shortened tails.

 Some believe the term was popularized by the holiday song “Jingle Bells.”
 There are lyrics in the song saying, “bells on bobtails ring.”
 This refers to the style of the horse’s tail cut — typically docked or cut short to prevent entangling with the sleigh reins.